-In the mid-90s, as the search engines emerged the internet became an e-commerce and information machine.
-Website owners were creating content which was valuable to the visitors.
+In the mid-90s, as search engines emerged the internet became an e-commerce and information machine.
+Website owners were creating content that was valuable to the visitors.
 Website owners also wanted remuneration for their hard work.

 Online advertising like CPM or the fixed placement were the early form faced competition with a new concept of online advertising known as Affiliate Marketing.

 I think the easiest way to explain affiliate marketing is that it a way to make money online.
 Persons as a publisher gets rewarded for helping someone’s business by promoting their product, service or site.